BlakeRain/blakerain.com/content/weeknotes/2026-W32/index.md

 }
 ```

 Notice that there are two cases where the message is dropped: if `self.session_manager` is `None`,
 and if the weak handle in the `manager` field cannot be upgraded to a strong handle to the session
 manager.
 Both of these cases are logged: one as an error (no session manager handle), and the other
 as a warning (the weak handle cannot be upgraded).

 The desire to log these sort of edge cases is pretty much a _compulsion_ in software engineers.

-Ironically, giving the above code to Deep Seek v4 Pro for critique leads to the following
+Ironically, giving the offending example code to DeepSeek v4 Pro leads to the following critique
-critique and advice:
+and advice:

 > Currently a response whose id is not in `pending` is silently ignored.
 It’s often helpful to know
 > about such “stray” messages: